-Personal phones / devices
+ELAN staff personal phones / devices

-- All persons visiting an ELAN school must surrender personal phones / devices on arrival in line with the school's policy. - Staff (including volunteers, contractors and anyone else otherwise engaged by the school) are not permitted to use personal phones / devices while pupils are present. - Staff personal phones / devices should be locked away in school during pupil contact time. - Staff use of personal phones / devices is restricted to non-contact time, and to designated areas of the school such as the staff room and offices where pupils are not present. - Personal phones / devices should not be used to take photographs or recordings of pupils, their work, or anything else which could identify a pupil.
+- Staff are not permitted to use personal phones / devices while pupils are present. - Staff personal phones / devices should be locked away in school during pupil contact time. - Staff use of personal phones / devices is restricted to non-contact time, and to designated areas of the school such as the staff room and offices where pupils are not present. - Personal phones / devices should not be used to take photographs or recordings of pupils, their work, or anything else which could identify a pupil. - In the event of a personal mobile needing to be used for work related activity such as two-factor authentication, this should be done with transparency and supervision of another member of staff present prior to the device being securely stored. - If access to a personal phone / device is required in the classroom for medical purposes, this will be with the full knowledge and agreement of the senior leadership team and will remain locked and secure away from pupil access.
+The phone / device will never be accessed when pupils are present except in circumstances of medical emergency.
+Personal phone / devices could be subject to monitoring and review by the senior leadership team.